Skip to main content

 Prep & Scheduling

 We order materials from Eastern Wood or Illusions Fence depending on your selection.
-Utility mark-outs are called in and permits are researched while materials are in transit.
-We confirm your installation date in advance.
+Utility mark-outs are called in while materials are in transit.
+We advise on permit requirements — the application is the homeowner's responsibility — and confirm your installation date in advance.

 Installation & Approval